The direct answer

 Install TabGroup Vault FreeFree tier available • Pro upgrade for $29 (one-time)

 Use collapsed groups to create positional anchors.
-When you collapse a tab group, all its tabs compress to a single colored chip in the tab strip.
-Collapsing all inactive groups and keeping only your current group expanded dramatically reduces the number of visible tabs.
-With one group expanded (say, 6 tabs) and three groups collapsed (each a single chip), your visible tab count is 9, and Ctrl+1 through Ctrl+9 become reliable navigators within your active group.
+When you collapse a tab group, its tabs compress to a single colored chip in the tab strip.
+Collapse the groups you are not using and leave the current group open.
+With one group expanded, say 6 tabs, and three groups collapsed, each as a single chip, your visible tab count is 9.
+Ctrl+1 through Ctrl+9 become much easier to trust.